Vriesea Bromeliads (Flaming Sword Bromeliads) Care Indoors, Propagation and Common Problems

 Pests

-Common pests in Flaming Sword Bromeliads are scales and mealy bugs.
+Flaming Sword Bromeliads are prone to scales and mealybugs infestations.
 Isolate the affected plant to prevent spread to other plants and treat it with horticultural oil as per the manufacturer's recommendations.

 You liked it?
 Share on social media.